 - Close your rooms or units on our platform to avoid receiving new reservations

 - Contact any guests who are scheduled to arrive during the closure to let them know they won’t be able to stay at your property

-- If you can’t get in contact with your guests, inform Customer Service, and our team will attempt to follow up with those guests
+- If you can’t get in contact with your guests, inform Customer Service and our team will attempt to follow up with those guests

-Refunding bookings cancelled due to emergencies
+Refunding bookings canceled due to emergencies

 Relocating guests if my property is closed